Rise to Success: Career Highlights of Charles Barkley

 In 1984, Charles Barkley led the Auburn Tigers to their first NCAA tournament in school history.

-In 1984, Charles Barkley was drafted by the Philadelphia 76ers as the fifth pick in the first round of the NBA draft.
-He joined a team with Julius Erving and Moses Malone.
+In 1984, Charles Barkley was drafted as a junior by the Philadelphia 76ers with the fifth pick of the NBA draft after playing at Auburn University.

-In 1985, during his rookie season with the Philadelphia 76ers, Charles Barkley was named to the All-Rookie First Team.
+In 1985, Charles Barkley was named to the All-Rookie First Team following his first season with the Philadelphia 76ers.

-On November 4, 1986, Charles Barkley recorded 34 points, 10 rebounds, and a career-high 14 assists in a game against the Indiana Pacers.
+On November 4, 1986, Charles Barkley recorded 34 points, 10 rebounds, and a career-high 14 assists in a loss to the Indiana Pacers.

-Charles Barkley is the shortest player in NBA history to lead the league in rebounding in 1986, averaging 14.6 rebounds per game.
+In the 1986-87 season, Charles Barkley became the shortest player in NBA history to lead the league in rebounding, averaging a career-high 14.6 rebounds per game.

-During the 1986 NBA season, Charles Barkley led the league in rebounding average and earned his first rebounding title.
+In the 1986-87 season, Charles Barkley led the NBA in rebounding average, earning his first rebounding title.

-On March 20, 1987, Charles Barkley recorded 26 points and 25 rebounds, including a career-high-tying 16 offensive rebounds, in a game against the Denver Nuggets.
+On March 20, 1987, Charles Barkley recorded 26 points, 25 rebounds (tying a career-high 16 offensive rebounds), and nine assists in a win over the Denver Nuggets.

 On November 30, 1988, Charles Barkley recorded 41 points, 22 rebounds, five assists, and six steals in a win over the Blazers.

-In 1988, Charles Barkley continued to lead the league in effective field goal percentage, reinforcing his status as a dominant offensive player.
+In 1988, Charles Barkley continued his dominance by leading the league in effective field goal percentage and solidifying his status as a versatile scorer capable of performing in any position.

 Outrageous!: The Fine Life and Flagrant Good Times of Basketball's Irresistible Force